bbrearle/myskybridge-documentation/app/content/getting_started.md

 Teachers, whose students have been invited to a video session, will also receive a notification.
 They can join the video session by clicking the ‘Join video bridge’.

-If students or teachers do not receive a notification, or if they are having trouble starting a video session, go to the Video Troubleshooting article to learn more.
+If students or teachers do not receive a notification, or if they are having trouble starting a video session, go to the <a href=“#video-troubleshooting”>Video troubleshooting</a> article to learn more.